Your Guide To Designing The Best Mid-Century Modern Kitchen

 Textured countertops: The Mid-Century Modern kitchen aesthetic is very clean, minimal, and sophisticated, which is why it requires a bit of texture intervention to feel truly wholesome.
 As mentioned before, you can go for either wood or stone textured countertops to get the best effect.
 In case of stone, it’s best if you stick to white oriented surfaces such as anthracite-marble, white engineered quartz, white granite, etc.to keep the space in touch with the Mid-Century Modern theme.

 Midcentury style bar stools: Bar stools are important parts of the Mid-Century Modern kitchen aesthetic.
 You need to find ones that suit this theme.
-Fortunately, there are a number of Mid-Century Modern style bar stool readily available in the market.
+Fortunately, there are a number of Mid-Century Modern style bar and counter stools readily available in the market.
 If you’re looking for something that’s delicate and light, then the Wishbone Counter Stool is a good choice.
 If you’re looking for something that’s a little stylistic, then the Norman Counter Stool with its shell-shaped back is a great option.
-The Bertoia Counter Stool is an awesome choice if you’re searching for some metal accents and cool material contrasts to feature in your Mid-Century Modern kitchens.
+The Bertoia Bar Stool is an awesome choice if you’re searching for some metal accents and cool material contrasts to feature in your Mid-Century Modern kitchens.

 Brass fixtures & hardware: Cabinet door knobs and drawer handles along with sink fixtures provide an awesome accentuation opportunity.
 You can choose gorgeous brass finished handles and knobs to highlight these small elements.
 They’ll pop and ramp up the visual dynamic of your kitchens.
 As for the sink fixtures, you can either go for the classy matt black finish that has become popular these days or stick with the casual brushed nickel finish that’s always a classic.